Upgrading a popular tourist lookout

 The design included the formalisation of the existing car parking, car park extension, introduction of new toilet facilities, re-routing of the walkway to the lake, planting and interpretation signage.

-Consent was granted for the upgrade of the site in 2018 and most of the site works have been completed, with the planting and interpretative signage to be installed by end of 2020.
+Consent was granted for the upgrade of the site in 2018 and most of the site works, including planting and interpretative signage, were installed by the end of 2020.
+Stories and images about the area’s cultural significance are reflected in the new sign, which will aid in visitors’ understanding of the importance of Te Manahuna Aoraki (Mackenzie Basin).

 Landscape Architecture, Cultural Advisory, Ecology